Pius XII, concordat negotiator and Holocaust pope

 The overwhelming majority of Catholic Church leaders who had previously denounced the Nazi murders of the mentally ill and physically handicapped said nothing about the deportations of Jews from Germany.
 Friedländer concludes that between 1939 and 1945 the vast majority of church officials remained silent.
 They made clear and ugly distinctions between a tiny minority of Jews who converted to Christianity and the vast majority who did not.
 Read more

-● Gregory S. Paul, “The great scandal: Christianity’s role in the rise of the Nazis: Part 1 and Part 2”, Free Inquiry, Volume 23, Number 4, October-December 2003.
+● Gregory S. Paul, “The great scandal: Christianity’s role in the rise of the Nazis: part 1, part 2 and part 3, Free Inquiry, Volume 23, Number 4, October-December 2003.

 [Gregory S. Paul is a palaeontologist whose interest in evolution prompted him to look at whether there was any link between the religiosity of a society and how well that society functioned.
 The full study can be found in an academic journal from an American Jesuit University.]